 Patients must stay very still while having an x-ray taken.
 This means many of our wriggly patients are given a sedation or general anaesthetic.

-The benefits of using digital technology are widespread and include:-
+The benefits of using digital technology are widespread and include:

 - The process of taking x-rays is quicker and less stressful for a pet.
-One of the reasons for this is we can now take less exposures because specialised computer software will allow us to look at an image on a computer monitor in different views (i.e. magnify on specific body parts instead of taking more exposures using the radiograph machine).
+One of the reasons for this is we can now take less exposures because advanced computer software will allow us to look at an image on a computer monitor in different views (i.e. magnify on specific body parts instead of taking more exposures using the radiograph machine).

 - No processing delays - the results are available very shortly after exposure.